How to file the Connecticut Certificate of Organization by mail and form your LLC

 2. Online: the filing fee is $120 and your Connecticut LLC will be approved in 2-3 business days (whether or not their office is backed up).

-Note: Filing times may take longer due to the current global situation and government delays.
+Note: Filing times may take longer due to government delays.
 For the most up-to-date LLC processing times, check how long does it take to get an LLC in Connecticut.

 Prior LLC University® lessons